AthiraThulasi/JavaLearningJournal/36_Map/README.md

 ## What is Hashing ?
 How Hashing Works in HashMap ?
 ```
-Hashing is the process of converting a large object (like a string) into a fixed-length integer value — called hashCode.
+Hashing is the process of converting a LARGE OBJECT into a FIXED LENGTH INTEGER VALUE — called hashCode.

 This integer value is the  bucket index where the NODE will be stored ( KEY & VALUE)

 Reduces collisions and enables fast retrieval.

 bucketIndex = hashCode % capacity;
 ```